Notes to the consolidated financial statements

 Adoption of new and revised standards and interpretations

-The following amendments to standards became effective for the Group from 1 January 2017:
+The following standards and amendments to standards became effective for the Group from 1 January 2018:

 Subsidiaries.
 Subsidiaries are entities controlled by the Group.
 The Group controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
 The accounting policies of subsidiaries have been changed when necessary to align them with the policies adopted by the Group.